The Origins of the Advanced Prosthetic Institute’s Philosophy of Biofunctional Disorders in Dentistry

 After completing extensive training in complex dental care, Dr. Campbell incorporated advanced technology into his practice to support the oral and systemic care he provides to his patients.
 He found that there are many people in need of dental rehabilitation, who have chronic head and neck pain associated with TMJ disorders, migraines, or an unresolved issue with syndromic dental-medical problems, including gastric disorders – which cause acid erosion of tooth enamel – and autoimmune illnesses and allergies interrelated with chronic facial pain.
 Patients with these and similar problems led Dr. Campbell to coin the term “biofunctional disorders” as a general description for the diagnosis and care of these issues within the dental field.

 After years of building systems to treat biofunctional disorders that work within his own practice, Dr. Campbell developed a system that could be shared with other dentists, enabling them to providing more patients with the complex care they need to enjoy better overall health while simultaneously helping them to improve the management of their practice, including their financial situation and overall success.
-Dr. Campbell enjoys sharing with other dentists the biofunctional philosophy and systems that helped him serve his patients and grow his practice into a multi-million-dollar institution that provides comprehensive dental services from prevention to reconstruction and rehabilitation.
+Dr. Campbell enjoys sharing with other dentists the biofunctional philosophy and systems that helped him serve his patients and grow his practice into a multi-million-dollar institution that provides comprehensive dental services from prevention to intervention to reconstruction and rehabilitation.

-The two-day courses at Advanced Prosthetics Institute include a didactic segment, a hands-on clinical segment, a practice management segment, and resources and tools that can be implemented at your practice immediately.
+These multi-day courses at Advanced Prosthetics Institute include a didactic segment, a hands-on clinical segment, a practice management segment, and resources and tools that can be implemented at your practice immediately.
 Dental professionals who attend these courses will also have access to a package of resources and tools developed by Dr. Campbell and his team, including a practice and patient management system, and internal and external marketing system to help you attract and retain patients, and internet and social media marketing tools.

 Dr. Campbell runs a fee-for-general service dental practice in Prescott, Arizona.
 He focuses on the treatment of complex dental care issues, including reconstruction of patients faced with “Dental Demise,” “Terminal Dentition,” TMD disorders, and chronic facial pain and headaches.
-He is the founder of the Advances Prosthetics Institute, a center for education dental practitioners on principles of complex care for everyday practice, including preventing and treating TMJ disorders, occlusal (bite) disorders, implant placement, and dental reconstruction.
+He is the founder of the Advanced Prosthetics Institute, a center for education dental practitioners on principles of complex care for everyday practice, including preventing and treating TMJ disorders, occlusal (bite) disorders, implant placement, and dental reconstruction.